tempname11/WorkingTitle4/notes/stream_plan.md

+- how to invalidate?

 # Stream plan

-- we do not need (inflight-count) of everything. what can we get rid of?
+- we do not need (inflight-count) of everything
+- :ProbeWrapping
+- @Cleanup in 3 shaders
+- @Performance in 3 shaders